 View our Events page to see when the next Carillon Concert is featuring the Carillon Bells.

-In 2009, Director Bob McKean and Bob Vogel, Sr., discussed the possibility of having a memorial at Stanley Park.
+In 2009, Former Director Bob McKean and Bob Vogel, Sr., discussed the possibility of having a memorial at Stanley Park.
 With approval from the Stanley Park Board of Directors the Veterans' Memorial was built.
 The memorial honors the 5 Branches of Service (Army, Marines, Navy, Air Force and Coast Guard) along with the Merchant Marines, and was dedicated on September 26, 2010.

 We continue to add Honor Bricks.
 Anyone can honor a Veteran, from anywhere in the country, by purchasing an honor brick.
 The funds from the sale of these tributes goes to the perpetual care of this memorial.
 For more information, please visit the Support Stanley Park page.

 This monument was a gift from Stanley Home Products sales persons from Mexico on October 25, 1958.
 The monument is a Replica of the statue Placido de lareforma in Mexico City which stands for Liberty and Freedom.
 The base is Vermont Marble and stands 30 feet tall.